 41.03 Prepare an advanced map drawing.
 41.04 Prepare a highway drawing.
 41.05 Prepare a topographic drawing.
-41.05 Prepare a topographic drawing.
-40.0 B 42.0 Prepare advanced civil drawingsThe student will be able to: 42.01 Prepare a drainage drawing.
+42.0 Prepare advanced civil drawingsThe student will be able to: 42.01 Prepare a drainage drawing.
 42.02 Prepare a plat drawing.
 42.03 Prepare an advanced plan and profile drawing.
 42.04 Prepare a utility drawing.
 43.0 Engage in project planning activities to expedite the completion of civil drafting projectsThe student will be able to: 43.01 Understand what it takes to schedule and plan for civil project tasks.
 43.02 Understand how to network with stakeholders to manage budgets, resources and deadlines.
 43.03 Produce project deliverables per phasing and negotiated obligations.

-Occu Course Number: TDR0777 Occupational Completion Point: F Mechanical Drafter - 150 Hours - SOC Code 17-3013 44.0 Prepare advanced mechanical drawingsThe student will be able to: 44.01 Analyze problems using the descriptive geometry method of projection.
+Occu se Number: TDR0777 pational Completion Point: F anical Drafter - 150 Hours - SOC Code 17-3013 44.0 Prepare advanced mechanical drawingsThe student will be able to: 44.01 Analyze problems using the descriptive geometry method of projection.
 44.02 Identify the various manufacturing methods.
 44.03 Use precision dimensioning to include Geometric Dimensioning and Tolerancing (GDT) for fits and finishing.
 44.04 Make engineering changes on drawings.
 44.05 Prepare fastener drawings.
 44.06 Prepare a cam drawing with dimensions.
 44.07 Prepare a gear drawing with dimensions.
 44.08 Prepare a spring drawing with dimensions.